Relating Functional and Imperative Session Types: Introduction

-To address these issues, Gay and Vasconcelos moved on to create a functional session type calculus based on a linear type system, which was later called LFST\footnote{Linear Functional Session Types.} \cite{DBLP:journals/jfp/GayV10}.
+Subsequently, Gay and Vasconcelos created a functional session type calculus based on a linear type system, which was later called LFST\footnote{Linear Functional Session Types.}~\cite{DBLP:journals/jfp/GayV10}.
 While LFST is still monomorphic, a function like \lstinline/server/ can be applied to several different channels with the same session type.
-In LFST, we can also close over a channel, but doing so turns a function like \lstinline/server'/ into a single-use function, whereas it can be called many times in VGR provided the channel $\Nchan$ is available at the right type in the environment.
+In LFST, we can also close over a channel, but doing so turns a function like \lstinline/server'/ into a function that \textbf{must be called exactly once}.
+In contrast, \lstinline/server'/ can be called arbitrarily often (including zero times) in VGR provided the channel $\Nchan$ is available at the right type in the caller's environment.
 Clearly, LFST lifts some restrictions of the VGR calculus, but it seems to impose other restrictions.
 In any case, the exact correspondence between the two calculi has never been studied.

+There is another line of session-type research based on the Curry-Howard correspondence between fragments of linear logic and process calculi~\cite{DBLP:conf/concur/CairesP10}.
+Programs/processes in these systems may also be regarded as handling channels ``imperatively'', perhaps even more so than VGR\@.
+We discuss these approaches in \Cref{sec:related-work} along with other related work.